 Scaling Celery #Heroku Workers with Hirefire.io

 Recently I had to heavily use background workers because of the increasing traffic on Orfium.
-This caused me a little bit of panic because I am mostly an API/Rest guy and not of such a favour of MQTT.
+This caused me a little bit of panic because I am mostly an API/Rest guy and not of such a favor of MQTT.
 I have to admit I was wrong.
 But let’s take it from the beginning.
 Have you ever wonder, how do handle scaling in Heroku?

 Proudly Deploying our API

 For Orfium, our traffic occasionally spikes and we need to scale up quickly.
 Heroku is great for this, but it requires that one of us is always watching the site.
 For months we’ve been manually scaling up and back down.
 Occasionally we’d scale up and then forget to back off on the dynos (web servers) when traffic went back down.
 It’s wasteful to have those extra dynos idle and costs us a lot of money.

 Right now, on our platform we have our first contracts with some distributors and that means that we needed to create a new pipeline for them to upload hundreds of thousands of tracks, albums and playlists!

 As an experienced API guy, I designed our API and actually since we have had super specific flows we needed to implement, we used django-rest-framework for providing us the tools we needed.It took us less than a week to have a stable prototype to start evaluating with our first requests.